apache/incubator-kie-tools/packages/form-code-generator/README.md

 ## Form Code Generator

 This library is used to generate the form code based on a schema.
-It can uses different themes, such as the [Bootstrap4](../form-code-generator-bootstrap4-theme/README.md) and [PatternFly](../form-code-generator-patternfly-theme/README.md) or any theme that implements the [FormCodeGeneratorTheme](./src/types.ts) interface.
+It uses different themes, such as the [Bootstrap4](../form-code-generator-bootstrap4-theme/README.md) and [PatternFly](../form-code-generator-patternfly-theme/README.md) or any theme that implements the [FormCodeGeneratorTheme](./src/types.ts) interface.

 ## How it works?